 At the MBOH Board's meeting in the month specified or established in accordance with the above schedule, MBOH staff will present Letters of Intent to the MBOH Board.
 MBOH will provide an opportunity for Applicants to make a presentation to the MBOH Board regarding their Projects and Letters of Intent and will provide an opportunity for public comment on proposed Projects and Applications.
 Applicant presentations will be limited to 10 minutes or less.
 The MBOH Board may ask questions of Applicants and discuss proposed Projects for purposes of assisting the Board in determining which Projects it will invite to submit Applications and assisting Applicants in presenting better Applications, but such questions, answers and discussions shall not be binding upon MBOH in any later Award determination or other MBOH process.
 Applicant presentations will include any comments from any party on the Development Team, videos and presentation materials.
-Public comment will include in-person comments, live conference call comments and written comments.
+Public comments will include in-person comments, live conference call comments and written comments.
 Comments are subject to reasonable limitation by the Chair to minimize duplication, reading of written materials, etc.

 After considering the Letters of Intent, presentations, questions and answers and discussion, the MBOH Board will select those Projects that it will invite to submit Applications.
 Selection for invitation to submit an Application may be based upon consideration of any of the Selection Criteria permitted to be considered for purposes of an Award under this QAP, but no evaluation or scoring of Letters of Intent will be done or considered for purposes of selection for invitation to submit an Application.
 No more than 8 Projects will be selected.
-If the total Credits requested in the Applications for such 8 Projects is less than the amount of Credits available for Award in such round, the Board may invite one or more additional Projects to submit Applications, but may invite only the number of additional Projects necessary to meet the amount of Credits available for Award (the "ceiling"), except that the invited Project that brings the total amount of Credits requested from invited Projects to the ceiling may cause the total Credits request to exceed the ceiling.
+If the total Credits requested in the Applications for such 8 Projects is less than the amount of Credits available for Award in such round, the Board may invite one or more additional Projects to submit Applications, but may invite only the number of additional Projects to the ceiling may cause the total Credits request to exceed the ceiling.
 Each Project so selected by the MBOH Board will deemed invited to submit an Application.
-An Application may be submitted only for a Project invited by the MBOH Board to submit an Application.
 All other Applications will be returned without consideration.